wuphilipp/robot_parts/README.md

 ```

 ### Go1 Turtle Shell
 A protective shell for the Unitree Go1 quadruped.
-This is the same shell as the A1 but with screw hole pattern for the Go1.
+This is the same as the shell for the A1 but with a screw hole pattern for the Go1.
 Additionally the version for the Go1 is a single contiguous part.

 <p align="middle">